 The following example shows how to use the custom formula function in practice.

 Suppose we have the following dataset in Google Sheets that shows the due dates for various tasks at some company:

-To do so, we can highlight the cells in the range A2:A11, then click the Format tab, then click Conditional formatting:
+To do so, we can highlight the cells in the range B2:B11, then click the Format tab, then click Conditional formatting:

 In the Conditional format rules panel that appears on the right side of the screen, click the Format cells if dropdown, then choose Custom formula is, then type in the following formula:

-Once you click Done, each of the cells in the Team column where the corresponding values in the Points For and Points Against columns are not equal will be highlighted:
+Once you click Done, each of the cells in the range B2:B11 that have a date before 6/27/2023 will be highlighted:

-Note: We chose to use a light red fill color, you change the conditional formatting to appear however you’d like by changing the default settings in the Formatting style box.
+Note: We chose to use a light red fill color, you change the conditional formatting to appear however you’d like by changing the settings in the Formatting style box.

 The following tutorials explain how to perform other common tasks in Google Sheets: